eehah5ru/workhardplay-pw-website/en/2020/instructions/ira-konyukhova-and-daria-prydybailo-transitorywhite-healing-anti-capitalistic-mantra-which-helps-you-to-welcome-your-hysterical-nonwhite-self.md

 coverCaption: "Anti-Capitalistic Mantra with Ira Konyukhova and Daria Prydybailo"
 ---

-Mantra/Exercise will be streamed Wednesday for first time, and later it will be available at the website.
+Mantra/Exercise is available for listening and practice [here](https://soundcloud.com/user-815979380/healing-anti-capitalist-mantra-which-helps-you-to-welcome-your-hysterical-nonwhite-self){.shiny}.